AssemblyScript/assemblyscript/std/assembly/collector/README.md

   Links a reference to a parent that is now referencing it.

 * **__ref_unlink**(ref: `usize`, parentRef: `usize`): `void`<br />
   Unlinks a reference from a parent that was referencing it.
+Implementation is optional.

 Reference counting
 ------------------

 * **__ref_register**(ref: `usize`): `void`<br />
   Sets up a new reference.
-Implementation is optional for reference counting GCs.
+Implementation is optional.

 * **__ref_retain**(ref: `usize`): `void`<br />
   Retains a reference, usually incrementing RC.